asgaardlab/21-markos-test_case_similarity_technique-code/README.md

-## Identifying Similar Test Cases ThatAre Specified in Natural Language
+## Identifying Similar Test Cases That Are Specified in Natural Language

 This repository contains the source code of our technique to identify similar test cases written in natural language.
 The technique first clusters test steps which are semantically similar and then uses those clusters to identify similar test cases.